 Our Mission

-Japan has one of the world’s most sophisticated waste management systems.
-The Ministry of the Environment reports that Japan generates approximately 41.7 million tonnes of general waste per year (FY2021), managed across 1,741 municipalities — each with its own sorting categories, collection days, and bag requirements.
-For residents, expats, international students, and even long-time locals, it’s genuinely confusing.
+Japan has one of the world's most sophisticated waste management systems.
+The Ministry of the Environment reports about 41.7 million tonnes of general waste per year, managed across 1,741 municipalities, each with its own sorting categories, collection days, and bag requirements.

 GomiMate by the numbers